 We are committed to providing help and support through libraries.
 We want to support victims of domestic abuse by providing the information and the resources needed in a safe environment.

-Libraries Change Lives video explores the work that Surrey libraries' have been doing over the past two years and will continue to do in the future.
+Libraries Change Lives video explores the work that Surrey libraries' have been doing and will continue to do in the future.

 Use a library computer